top of page

 Dystopia Chapter 4: That's My Husband

-‘Tis a chilly night, absolutely!
-Sun now slipping behind our mountain range.
-We live in the rain shadow, supposedly that patch of land that has become a desert because the mountain range blocks much of the rainfall necessary for plant growth, followed by the temperature.
+Winters a different story.
 It is easier keeping warm than getting warm once chilled.
-Hats and socks are a must, and outerwear layered, keep it clean and in good repair.
+Hats and socks are a must, and outerwear layered, kept clean and in good repair.
 As nightfall approaches, here’s a suggestion: grab a warm body.

 Wintertime is our enemy. (summer is our enemy) Hell, every season presents its unique challenges.
 Like the cold, the temperatures drop into the low 30s.
-Hypothermia kicks in when the body temperature falls below 95 degrees Fahrenheit.
-We all face a potentially dangerous drop in body temperature, caused by prolonged exposure to cold temperatures.
-So build a bigger fire you say.
+Hypothermia kicks in when the core body temperature falls below 95 degrees Fahrenheit.
+We all face a potentially dangerous drop in body temperature caused by prolonged exposure to cold weather.
+So, build a bigger fire, you say.
 Unfortunately, we live in the desert.
 Trees are more precious than gold and equally scarce.
-We spend ours days where we scavenge for wood.
+We spend our days where we scavenge for wood.
 Some days, these scavengers never return, gone.
-They have wandered off beyond the edge of our settlement or lost in the desert, consumed by nature.
+They have wandered off beyond the edge of our settlement or gotten lost in the desert, consumed by nature.
+If you are missing… no one is gonna look for ya.

-Like the heat, in summer the temperature rises to 100 plus daily for weeks.
+Like the heat in summer, the temperature rises to 100 plus daily for weeks.
 Time in the sun needs to be monitored and, to make matters worse, a lack of drinkable water to hydrate.
 Did you know you can recycle your urine?
+Indeed, we do.

 It is late as the sun hides behind a thickening layer of clouds, rain clouds dark filled with despair.
 Most members of our mini camp have returned after a day of assigned task, many hunting in the fields for scraps of burnable materials to feed our chiminea while others work in growing, harvesting eatable foliage or trapping critters, and/or in the kitchen preparing our meager meals.
 This was my day.
 This was every day.